Accreditation, Policies and Procedures

 City University of Seattle has created the following procedure to provide an effective and acceptable way to bring to the University’s attention any equal opportunity, non-discrimination, disciplinary or conduct-related problems and complaints.
 The procedure helps identify and eliminate legitimate causes for dissatisfaction and enables students to file grievances without fear of retribution or prejudice.
 The procedure is separate from and applies to all issues other than grades.

 The grievance filing procedure is as follows:

-- The aggrieved party contacts the Vice President of Admissions and Student Services or designee as soon as a problem is recognized.
+- The aggrieved party contacts the Vice President of Student Administration or designee as soon as a problem is recognized.

-- The aggrieved party and the Vice President of Admissions and Student Services or designee meet and an appropriate form is provided for the aggrieved party.
+- The aggrieved party and the Vice President of Student Administrations or designee meet and an appropriate form is provided for the aggrieved party.

-- Once the form is completed, the Vice President of Admissions and Student Services or designee conducts an investigation and prepares a report of findings.
+- Once the form is completed, the Vice President of Student Administration or designee conducts an investigation and prepares a report of findings.

-- The Vice President of Admissions and Student Services or designee reviews the findings with the aggrieved party’s department head and the University’s management team.
+- The Vice President of Student Administration or designee reviews the findings with the aggrieved party’s department head and the University’s management team.